ArtisanPack-UI/icons/README.md

-# Digital Shopfront CMS Icons
+# ArtisanPack UI Icons

-This package provides a set of icons for use in the Digital Shopfront CMS as well as a way for developers to add their own icons and to call them based on category and type.
+This package provides a set of icons for use in the ArtisanPack UI as well as a way for developers to add their own icons and to call them based on category and type.

 ## Installation

 You can install the package by running the following composer command.

-`composer require digitalshopfront/icons`
+`composer require artisanpack-ui/icons`

 ## Usage